-The City University of Hong Kong Centre for Biosystems, Neuroscience, and Nanotechnology (CBNN) merges nanotechnology with biosystems and neuroscience to create a revolutionary impact on many aspects of medicine.
+The City University Centre for Biosystems, Neuroscience, and Nanotechnology (CBNN) merges nanotechnology with biosystems and neuroscience to create a revolutionary impact on many aspects of medicine.
+We will tackle health care challenges using microsystems and animal models integrated with biosensors and stimulators for monitoring and diagnostics.
 This multidisciplinary centre will develop materials, structures, devices, and microsystems with nanometre precision for single molecule and cell interactions.
 We will develop portable biosystems with multiple sensors and stimulators in the new frontiers of molecular- and atomic-scale science and engineering, which can be applied to medical monitoring, diagnostics, tissue engineering and repair, and prostheses for debilitating disorders.
 Using a wide range of pre-clinical models from mice to human, our centre is devoted to become a major hub for innovation at the intersection of nanotechnology for biosystems, neurobiology, neural engineering, and behavioural and cognitive neuroscience.
-Our ultimate goal is to utilize cutting edge science and technology to translate basic research into potential therapeutic interventions and treatments of diseases and neurological disorders.
+Our ultimate goal is to utilise cutting edge science and technology to translate basic research into potential therapeutic interventions and treatments of diseases and neurological disorders.

-- Neural Probe Arrays with Electrical, Optical, and Chemical Control in multiple Brain Nucleus for Depression, Anxiety, and Cognitive Disorder Treatments - Brain Synaptic Plasticity, Cellular and Molecular Mechanisms of Learning and Memory - · Chronic Pain, Neuropathies, Axon Regeneration, and Marine Neurotoxin - Biomimetic Platform for Cell Guidance, High Throughput Screening, Neural Regeneration, and Cell Interactions - · Retinal Prostheses, Neuroprosthetics, and Computational Neurobiology - Nano-Materials and Structures for Plasmonic Biosensors - · Micro- and Nano-Fluidics for Cell Selection and Single Molecule/Cell Interactions - Transceivers and Antennas for Implantable Biosensors - Brain Neuron Stem Cell Transplantation and Nanotechnology - Nanotechnology and Integrated Microsystems with Sensors and Actuators for Single Molecule Interactions, Biosensing and Control of Cells and Tissues
+- Neural Probe Arrays with Electrical, Optical, and Chemical Control in multiple Brain Nucleus for Depression, Anxiety, and Cognitive Disorder Treatments - Brain Synaptic Plasticity, Cellular and Molecular Mechanisms of Learning and Memory - Chronic Pain, Neuropathies, Axon Regeneration, and Marine Neurotoxin - Biomimetic Platform for Cell Guidance, High Throughput Screening, Neural Regeneration, and Cell Interactions - Retinal Prostheses, Neuroprosthetics, and Computational Neurobiology - Nano-Materials and Structures for Plasmonic Biosensors - · Micro- and Nano-Fluidics for Cell Selection and Single Molecule/Cell Interactions - · Transceivers and Antennas for Implantable Biosensors - Brain Neuron Stem Cell Transplantation and Nanotechnology - Nanotechnology and Integrated Microsystems with Sensors and Actuators for Single Molecule Interactions, Biosensing and Control of Cells and Tissues